MahmoodKamali/keycloak-logs-to-ELK/README.md

   hosts: ["logstash:5044"]
 ```

-- Mount the keycloak's logs to filebeat container in docker-compose file.
+- Mount the Keycloak logs to the Filebeat container in the docker-compose file.
-- Create a file named `logstash.conf` into `pipeline` directory and add the following config lines to send the received logs from filebeat to elasticsearch:
+- Create a file named `logstash.conf` in the `pipeline` directory and add the following configuration lines.
+These will direct the logs received from Filebeat to Elasticsearch:

 ```
 input {